Penn's Creek massacre: Regina Leininger, Jean Jacques Le Roy, and Mary Ann Villars

-Regina Leininger was by this time eighteen years old.
-According to Muhlenberg, her mother arrived in Carlisle on December 31, 1764 in hopes of finding Regina there, but after searching the line of captives, she was unable to recognize her daughter among them and was in tears.
+Regina Leininger, Jean Jacques Le Roy, and Mary Ann Villars were among the captives released, listed as "Rachel Linenger", "John Jacob Le Roy", and "Mary Villa", respectively.
+According to Muhlenberg, Regina's mother arrived in Carlisle on December 31, 1764 in hopes of finding her there, but after searching the line of captives, she was unable to recognize her daughter among them and was in tears.
 Colonel Bouquet suggested that she try doing something that would recall the past to her children, and Mrs. Leininger began to recite a German hymn that she had sung to her children when they were small, "Allein, und doch nicht ganz allein".
 In English, the opening lines are "Alone yet not alone am I, though in this solitude so drear, I feel my Savior always nigh".
-With those words, a young woman began to sing along and threw her arms around Mrs. Leininger.
-Regina had forgotten how to speak German, but she still remembered the hymn.
+A young woman then began to sing along and threw her arms around Mrs. Leininger.
+Regina, who was by then eighteen years old, had forgotten how to speak German, but she still remembered the hymn.

 Muhlenberg's narrative states that the younger girl who had been held captive with Regina was now eleven and refused to be separated from her.
 As she likely had no family left, Mrs. Leininger took her in as well and the three departed together.

 Reverend Muhlenberg neglected to give the family name of mother and daughter in his accounting of the story, and as a result, the captive girl was for many years misidentified as another kidnapped settler, Regina Hartmann.
 A 1905 investigation by the Historical Society of Berks County, however, definitively revealed her to be Regina Leininger: the description of her having been captured on October 16, 1755 along with her sister, Barbara, after their father and brother were killed and while their mother and another brother were absent could only have fit Leininger.